About Us:

 who at the time made ads for local cable.

-Going on occasional shoots gave him a chance to learn the basics of lighting,
+Going on occasional shoots gave me a chance to learn the basics of lighting,

-and regular data entry gave him the opportunity to learn to type in dvorak.
+and regular data entry gave me the opportunity to learn to type in dvorak.